 Ibushi, on the other hand, has been flying high in Will’s absence picking up victories to become the now new NEVER Openweight champion.

 It was at PROGRESS Wrestling where the world began to take notice of Will.
-At Chapter 20 he defeated long-standing rival and the longest reigning champion in PROGRESS Wrestling history, Jimmy Havoc, in a match for the ages and took a major step to cementing his world wide fame.
+At Chapter 20, he defeated long-standing rival and the longest-reigning champion in PROGRESS Wrestling history, Jimmy Havoc, in a match for the ages and took a significant step to cement his worldwide fame.

 Promotions from abroad saw his high flying yet hard-hitting strong style and soon wanted him to appear.
 EVOLVE and NJPW were the ones that took advantage of his newly found worldwide fame, and as they say, the rest is history!